paxswill/iocage-zigbee2mqtt/README.md

 A web interface is available on port 8080 (and can also be accessed by clicking the "Manage" button in the TrueNAS plugin UI).

+## Troubleshooting

+Logs are saved to `/var/log/zigbee2mqtt_daemon.log` within the jail.
+They have embedded color sequences, so using `less -R` can make them pretty again.